Aldosterone escape

 In physiology, aldosterone escape refers to the spontaneous and compensatory diuresis that occurs in primary aldosteronism to rebalance fluid homeostasis during conditions of sodium retention.
 Simply put, the body partially "escapes" from the effects of excess aldosterone in what appears to be a complex renal feedback mechanism.

-In patients with hyperaldosteronism, chronic exposure to excess aldosterone does not cause edema as might be expected.
-Aldosterone initially results in an increase in Na^{+} reabsorption in these patients through stimulation of ENaC channels in principal cells of the renal collecting tubules.
-Increased ENaC channels situated in the apical membranes of the principal cells allow for more Na^{+} reabsorption, which may cause a transient increase in fluid reabsorption as well.
-However, within a few days, Na^{+} reabsorption returns to normal as evidenced by normal urinary Na^{+} levels in these patients.
-This return to normal is induced by volume expansion, as escape typically occurs in humans after a weight gain of approximately 3 kg.
+Aldosterone escape is thought to explain the observation that patients chronically exposed to high levels of aldosterone may not display edema as might be expected.
+The precise mechanisms underpinning aldosterone escape are a subject of debate, though appear to rely somewhat on pressure natriuresis as well as processes in the distal nephron.

 History and terminology

 The discovery of aldosterone escape is credited to J. Thomas August and colleagues who in 1958 noted that continuous aldosterone infusion did not lead to commensurate sodium retention in canine experiments.
 While aldosterone escape is classically thought to be most relevant in patients with adrenocortical adenomas (adrenal tumors autonomously producing excessive aldosterone), recent evidence suggests that rates of primary aldosteronism may be much higher than previously thought.
-The precise mechanisms underpinning aldosterone escape are a subject of debate.

 Before 2010, the term "aldosterone escape" had been used interchangeably in describing two distinct phenomena involving aldosterone that are exactly opposite each other: